captainzero93/extract-unet-safetensor/README.md

 ## Acknowledgements

 - This script uses the `safetensors` library developed by the Hugging Face team.
-- Inspired by the Stable Diffusion and SDXL projects from Stability AI.
+- Inspired by Stable Diffusion and the community.